 PRO: the friction is very minimal, the motor wheel runs freely almost like a regular wheel.
-When you ride it, it seems like to be on a regular skateboard
+When you ride it, it feels like a regular skateboard.

 PRO: You almost don't see the motor, it's hidden inside the wheel and it gives your electric skateboard a stealthy look.